PrimeMurcia/SOC-Automation/README.md

 - Set up TheHive connectors and users.
 - Integrate VirusTotal with Wazuh for extended detection and response.
 - Configure the integration between Wazuh and TheHive to automate incident management.
-- Set up and configure the NGINX reverse proxy and WAF.
+- Set up and configure the NGINX reverse proxy and WAF with ModSecurity and the latest OWASP Core Rule Set.
 - Configure vulnerability scanning in Wazuh.
 - Set up and configure the integration between Wazuh, TheHive, and Shuffle.
 - Configure Wazuh for email alerts and active response.